Nourish - 5 Ways to Prep (and Pamper!) Your Skin for Sun

 Either fresh off the plant, or in a bottle, Aloe vera is your best friend when it comes to relieving sunburn.
-It can help bring the heat and sting out your burn and bring moisture and nutrients to the skin.
+It helps bring the heat and sting out of your burn and brings moisture and nutrients to the skin.

 To take the heat out from sun-damaged skin, gently apply raw, unfiltered apple cider vinegar.
 The ingredient malic acid is a very effective pain reducer so apply as often as needed to the affected area.

 - green tea (more commonly used on the face)